 - Stinging Nettle – Long used as a folk medicine, this plant’s contribution to hair loss prevention has been reaffirmed by modern herbalists.
 Its action is believed to be similar to green tea, in that it prevents testosterone from changing into DHT.

-You can fight hair loss without any artificial product / method by employing yoga.
+You can fight hair loss without any artificial product/method by employing yoga.
 There are plenty of yoga exercises available that counter hair fall by improving* blood circulation to the scalp and stimulating hair growth.
-Hair are a couple of exercises which are particularly effective:
+Hair is a couple of exercises which are particularly effective:

 Make sure that you rub the fingernails of one hand with those of the others without letting your thumbs come in contact with each other.